USA Network Thursday Night Baseball

-USA Network Thursday Night Baseball aired Major League Baseball (MLB) games on the USA Network from 1979 to 1983.
+USA Network Thursday Night Baseball aired Major League Baseball (MLB) games on the USA Network from April 26, 1979 to September 29, 1983.

 Background

 In 1979, 22 teams (all but the Atlanta Braves, Houston Astros, New York Mets, and St. Louis Cardinals) participated in a one-year cable deal with United Artists Television and Columbia Pictures Television, then-owners of the USA Network.
-The deal involved the airing of a Thursday night Game of the Week in markets at least 50 miles (80 km) from a major league park.
+The deal involved the airing of Thursday night games in markets at least 50 miles (80 km) from a major league park.
 The deal earned Major League Baseball less than $500,000, but led to a new two-year contract for 40–45 games per season.
 The program ran through the 1983 season.

-With USA's Thursday night coverage, it ended ABC's Monday night broadcast's position as the exclusive national, prime time television franchise for Major League Baseball.
+With USA's Thursday night coverage, it ended the position of ABC's Monday night broadcasts as the exclusive national, prime time television franchise for Major League Baseball.

 Coverage history

 The series began April 26, 1979 with a doubleheader: Cleveland at Kansas City (Jim Woods and Bud Harrelson announcing) followed by Baltimore at California (Monte Moore and Maury Wills announcing).
 The second game of the night was typically broadcast from the West Coast.
 The games were usually blacked-out in the competing teams' cities.
 Once in a while, when USA aired a repeat of the telecast late at night, local cities were allowed to show the rerun.

 From 1980 to 1981, Jim Woods and Nelson Briles (replacing Bud Harrelson) broadcast the early games, while Monte Moore and Wes Parker (replacing Maury Wills) called the late game.

 In 1982, doubleheaders did not start until June 17.
 Prior to the doubleheaders starting, Monte Moore and Wes Parker did the individual game until then.
 When the doubleheaders finally began, Moore and Parker moved over to the late game for the rest of the year.
-Meanwhile, Eddie Doucette (replacing Jim Woods) and Nelson Bridles were assigned to call the early game.
+Meanwhile, Eddie Doucette (replacing Jim Woods) and Nelson Briles were assigned to call the early game.

 USA continued with the plan of not starting doubleheaders until June in the final year of the package in 1983.
 Steve Zabriskie and Al Albert filled in for Eddie Doucette in September 1982 (Steve Grad also occasionally substituted) while Albert replaced Doucette for a game or more in 1983.

 USA's coverage became a casualty of the new $1.2 billion TV contract between Major League Baseball, ABC and NBC beginning in 1984 and lasting through 1989.
 One of the provisions to the new deal was that local telecasts opposite network games had to be eliminated.